ddtrace installed, the application can be instrumented.

-If the above methods are still not enough to satisfy your tracing needs, a manual API to provide complete control over starting and stopping spans is available:
+If the above methods are still not enough to satisfy your tracing needs, a manual API is provided which will allow you to start and finish spans however you may require:

-span = tracer.trace('operations.of.interest') # span is started once created # do some operation(s) of interest in between # NOTE: be sure to call span.finish() or the trace will not be sent to # Datadog span.finish()
+span = tracer.trace('operations.of.interest') # do some operation(s) of interest in between # NOTE: make sure to call span.finish() or the entire trace will not be sent # to Datadog span.finish()

-API details for creating and finishing spans can be found here:
+API details of the decorator can be found here:

 To automatically profile your code, you can import the ddtrace.profiling.auto module.
-As soon as it is imported, it will start capturing CPU profiling information on your behalf:
+As soon as it is imported, it will start catching CPU profiling information on your behalf:

 If you want to control which part of your code should be profiled, you can use the ddtrace.profiling.Profiler object:

 from ddtrace.profiling import Profiler prof = Profiler() prof.start() # At shutdown prof.stop()

 The profiler has been designed to be always-on.
 The

 methods are provided in case you need a fine-grained control over the